-The City of Sacramento is setting up free WiFi hotspots to help families without internet be able to access school work.
-They’ve released a schedule of when and where the internet will be available.
+The City of Sacramento has set up free WiFi hotspots to help families without internet be able to access school work.
+Here’s a schedule of when and where the internet will be available.
 (Source)

 OnwardCA – One-stop resource for the people of California impacted by job loss during the COVID-19 Pandemic

 Cybersecurity Tips: Cybercriminals are abusing the panic of the COVID-19 global event.
 Fake websites, phishing campaigns, and Coronavirus themed malware have increased and are formulated to deceive you and steal your personal information.
 For tips on staying safe and secure online, visit the ReadyGov Cybersecurity page.
 To learn more about reporting COVID-19 related scams, visit the DOJ website.

 Counties.org has compiled a list of resources and updates from counties across the state.

 California (WIC) – Women, Infants & Children.
 Families grow healthy with WIC.
 There are five locations throughout Sacramento – Florin (South Sacramento), Del Paso Heights, Primary Care Center, Rancho Cordova, and Elk Grove.
 Note: there are no offices in Folsom.
 Call (916) 876-5000 for details or apply today!
 The Sacramento County WIC program helps pregnant women, new moms, and young children eat well, stay healthy, and be active.